Peavey Guitar Amps

-In the unlikely event I found myself in a band tomorrow, the 6505+ would be my weapon of choice.
-It has the high-gain sounds I love, and plenty of power for any situation.
+If I found myself in a band tomorrow, the 6505+ would be my weapon of choice.
+It has the high-gain sounds I love and plenty of power for any situation.
 If you play metal, and you play in a band, this monster will get the job done.

 However, if you don’t play in a band it might be hard to justify the need for it.
 As much as I love this amp, it is somewhat expensive for some players.
 It’s also has a ton of firepower for home use, and a 4x12 cabinet takes up a lot of space.